-1. VOTING 1-1 1-2 A straight majority vote shall pass or defeat any motion.
-Voting on all matters shall be as follows: a) General and Annual Meeting Coed Schools - 2 votes (boys program, girls program) All boys or all-girls school - 1 vote Executive - 1 vote / member Conveners - 1 vote each on matters and playing regulations concerning their sport. b) Sport Committee Meetings Each Team - 1 vote

-1-3 No proxy votes shall be allowed.
+1. VOTING 1-1 1-2 1-3 A straight majority vote shall pass or defeat any motion.
+Voting on all matters shall be as follows: a) General and Annual Meeting Coed Schools - 2 votes (boys program, girls program) All boys or all-girls school - 1 vote Executive - 1 vote / member Conveners - 1 vote each on matters and playing regulations concerning their sport. b) Sport Committee Meetings Each Team - 1 vote No proxy votes shall be allowed.
 1-4 In the event of a tie the presiding chairman shall cast the deciding vote.

-2. QUORUM 2-1 General Annual Meeting - fifty percent of the member schools must be in attendance.

-2-2 Executive Meetings - an executive quorum will consist of not fewer than four members.

-3. ORDER OF 3.1 Review of minutes

-BUSINESS 3.2 Business arising out of minutes

-3.3 Reading of communications

-3.4 Bills and accounts
+2. QUORUM 2-1 2-2 General Annual Meeting - fifty percent of the member schools must be in attendance.
+Executive Meetings - an executive quorum will consist of not fewer than four members.
+3. ORDER OF BUSINESS 3.1 3.2 3.3 3.4 3.5 3.6 3.7 3.8 3.9 Review of minutes Business arising out of minutes Reading of communications Bills and accounts Notices-of-motions Reports of committees Unfinished business New business Adjournment 4.
+MEETING PROCE OURES 4.1 The conduct and procedure in all S.D.S.S.A.A. meetings shall be governed The conduct and procedure in an orbiologi with inceedings shall be governed

-3.5 Notices-of-motions

-3.6 Reports of committees

-3.7 Unfinished business

-3.8 New business

-3.9 Adjournment

-4. MEETING PROCE DURES

-4.1 The conduct and procedure in all S.D.S.S.A.A. meetings shall be governed by standard, accepted parliamentary procedures.

-4.2 A steering committee may be appointed for regular Association meetings and the Annual Meeting.
+- by standard, accepted parliamentary procedures. - 4.2 A steering committee may be appointed for regular Association meetings and the Annual Meeting.